The Stop Spammers Plugin blocks spammers from leaving comments or logging in.

 Not everyone who is marked as a spammer is actually a spammer.
 It is quite possible that you have been marked as a spammer on one of the spammer databases.
 There is no "back door", because spammers could use it.
 Rename stop-spammer-registrations.php to stop-spammer-registrations.xxx and then login.
 Rename it back and check the history logs for the reason why your were denied access.
 Was your email or IP address marked as spam in one of the databases?
 If so, contact the website that maintains the database and ask them to remove you.
-Check off the box, "Automatically add admins to white list" in the spammer options settings.
+Check off the box, "Automatically add admins to Allow List" in the spammer options settings.
 Then save your settings.
-This puts your IP address into the white list.
+This puts your IP address into the Allow List.
 You should be able to logout and then log back in.
 Use the button on the Stop Spammer settings page to see if you pass.
 You may have to uncheck some options in order to pass.
+Users in some countried often have to use Proxy servers or VPNs in order to access the site.
+Often the proxy servers are marked as a source of spam.
+You should find the IP addresses of the proxies that you use and add add those IP addresses to the Allow List.
+You can possibly find out why you were locked out by using the form on the Diagnostics page.
+Avoid lockouts my making sure that the second chance captcha is turned on.

 Please report it NOW.
 I fill try to fix it and incorporate the fix into the next release.
 I try to respond quickly to bugs that are possible to fix (all others take a few days).
 If you are adventurous you can download the latest versions of some of my plugins before I release them.